nikkymen/vscode-cpp-enjoyer-pack/README.md

-Best settings and extensions for C++ development.
+Best extensions for C++ development.

+Enjoy it!